tristanls/dynamodb-lock-client/README.md

   * `id`: _String\|Buffer\|Number_ Unique identifier for the lock.
 The type must correspond to lock table's partition key type.
   * `callback`: _Function_ `(error, lock) => {}`
     * `error`: _Error_ Error, if any.
     * `lock`: _DynamoDBLockClient.Lock_ Successfully acquired lock object.
+Lock object is an instance of `EventEmitter`.
+If the `lock` is acquired via a fail open `client` configured to heartbeat, then the returned `lock` may emit an `error` event if a `heartbeat` operation fails.

 Attempts to acquire a lock.
 If lock acquisition fails, callback will be called with an `error` and `lock` will be falsy.
 If lock acquisition succeeds, callback will be called with `lock`, and `error` will be falsy.

 Fail closed client will attempt to acquire a lock.
 On failure, client will retry after `acquirePeriodMs`.
 On another failure, client will fail lock acquisition.
 On successful acquisition, lock will be locked until `lock.release()` is called successfuly.

 Fail open client will attempt to acquire a lock.
 On failure, client will retry after `leaseDurationMs`.
 On another failure, client will fail lock acquisition.
-On successful acquisition, if `sendHeartbeats` option is `false`, lock will expire after `leaseDurartionMs`.
-If `sendHeartbeats` option is `true`, lock will be renewed at `heartbeatPeriodMs` intervals until `lock.release()` is called successfuly.
+On successful acquisition, if `heartbeatPeriodMs` option is not specified (heartbeats off), lock will expire after `leaseDurartionMs`.
+If `heartbeatPeriodMs` option is specified, lock will be renewed at `heartbeatPeriodMs` intervals until `lock.release()` is called successfuly.
+Additionally, if `heartbeatPeriodMs` option is specified, lock may emit an `error` event if it fails a heartbeat operation.

 ### lock.release(callback)